 Consumption of agricultural and horticultural products

-In 2016, the average household in Flanders spent 12% of its available budget on food.
-This share has remained stable for years.
-It corresponds to 1,864 euros spent on food per year per person in Flanders.
+In 2018, the inhabitants of Flanders spent an average of 12.5% of the available household budget on food.
+This corresponds to 2,036 euros spent on food per inhabitant in 2018.

-A quarter of the food budget is spent on meat.
-On average, each person in Flanders spends 465 euros per year on meat.
-The second largest expense item is bread and cereal products, good for on average 348 euros per year.
-This is followed by vegetables (226 euros) and milk, cheese and eggs (224 euros).
-An average of 172 euros was spent on fruit and 129 euros on fish and shellfish in 2016.
+Almost a quarter of the food budget is spent on meat purchases.
+On average, each inhabitant of Flanders spent 459 euros on meat in 2018.
+The second largest expense item is bread and cereal products, good for a yearly average of 371 euros.
+This is followed by milk, cheese and eggs (252 euros) and vegetables (250 euros).
+An average of 203 euros was spent on fruit in 2018.

 Young people spend less money on food than those over 60

-Young people spend significantly less money on food than older people.
+Young people spent significantly less money on food than older people.

-Single persons and couples without children spend more money on food per person than households with children.
+Single persons and couples without children in the household speny more money on food per person than households with children in the household.

-Pensioners spend much more money on food than average; the unemployed less than average.
+Pensioners spent much more money on food than average; the unemployed spent less than average.

 Higher incomes spend considerably more money on food than average

-In 2016, the average Flemish household spent nearly 4,300 euros on food.
-There are big differences between income classes.
-The 25% lowest incomes (lowest income quartile) spent 2,452 euros on food, the 25% highest incomes 6,313 euros.
-So the food budget of the highest incomes is 2.5 times as high as that of the lowest.
+In 2018, the average Flemish household spent over 4,600 euros on food.
+There are major differences between income classes.
+The 25% lowest incomes (lowest income quartile) spent 2,827 euros on food, the 25% highest incomes 6,833 euros.
+This means that the food budget of the highest incomes is 2.4 times as high as that of the lowest incomes.

-Food expenditure of Flemish people higher than elsewhere in Belgium
+Food expenditure of Flemish inhabitants higher than elsewhere in Belgium

-On average, each person in Flanders spends 1,800 euros per year on food.
-Within Belgium, Flemish inhabitants spend most on food.
-Inhabitants of the Walloon Region spend 124 euros less on food than the inhabitants of Flanders.
-Inhabitants of the Brussels-Capital Region spend 139 euros less than the inhabitants of Flanders.
+On average, Belgians spent 2,000 euros on food per person in 2018.
+Within Belgium, Flemish inhabitants spent the most on food.
+Inhabitants of the Walloon Region spent 82 euros less on food than the inhabitants of Flanders.
+Inhabitants of the Brussels-Capital Region spent 13 euros less than the inhabitants of Flanders.

-Income quartile: if we rank the population according to household income from low to high, we can divide them into 4 equally sized groups or quartiles with the lowest quartile comprising the 25% lowest incomes and the highest quartile the 25% highest incomes.
+Income quartile: if we rank households according to household income from low to high, we can divide them into 4 equally sized groups or quartiles with the lowest quartile comprising the 25% lowest incomes and the highest quartile the 25% highest incomes.